 The P.A. leader continues to follow a policy of “brinksmanship” towards Gaza in order to bring Hamas completely to its knees.
 However, in Gaza, Hamas leaders say that Abbas is delusional, that it won’t happen, and that everything will boomerang against him.

-This article originally appeared on the Jerusalem Center for Public Affairs website.
+This article originally appeared on the website of the Jerusalem Center for Public Affairs.